 How can I find out if I'm eligible for TAVR?

 While up to 1.5 million people in the U.S. suffer from aortic stenosis (AS), approximately 500,000 within this group of patients suffer from severe aortic stenosis.
 If you have severe aortic stenosis and are too sick for open heart surgery and if medicine is not improving your health, you may be eligible for TAVR.
 Our cardiologists will conduct a comprehensive evaluation to determine whether the procedure is an appropriate treatment option.
-Just call (402) 398-5880 or contact us online to schedule your evaluation.

 In certain cases, TAVR may not be an option because of co-existing medical conditions or disease processes that would prevent you from experiencing the expected benefits from the treatment or because the risks outweigh the benefits.
 Sometimes balloon aortic valvuloplasty can be performed to help relieve the symptoms of aortic stenosis.
 Your options will be discussed with you by the heart team.
 For those who are candidates for TAVR, this treatment may provide relief from the often debilitating symptoms associated with severe aortic stenosis.